-The IT sector is dynamic and there are many smaller companies and tech start-ups that are also worth seeking out for job opportunities.
-For instance, small and medium-sized enterprises (SMEs) in the IT industry provide a range of specialist services and often offer consultancy and technical roles.
+The sector is fast-moving and dynamic, meaning there are many smaller companies and tech start-ups that are worth seeking out for job opportunities.
+For example, small and medium-sized enterprises (SMEs) in the IT industry provide a range of specialist services and often offer consultancy and technical roles.

 Other sectors that employ significant numbers of IT professionals include:

-- manufacturing - in multinational engineering companies in the oil, pharmaceutical, automotive and energy industries
+- Manufacturing - multinational engineering companies in the oil, pharmaceuticals, automotive and energy industries.

-- retail - major retailers such as Tesco, TJX Europe, Arcadia and John Lewis.
+- Retail - major online and high street retailers such as Amazon, Arcadia, Tesco, TJX Europe and John Lewis.

 What's it like working in the sector?

-- An average starting salary - according to the Graduate Market in 2016 report by High Fliers, graduate starting salaries in IT are expected to be the same as the national median of £30,000.
+- An average starting salary - according to High Fliers' The Graduate Market in 2017 report, starting salaries in IT are the same as the national median of £30,000.

-- Typically long working hours - employers tend to emphasise completing a task or project over maintaining standard 9am-5pm hours.
+- Long working hours - employers tend to emphasise completing a task or project over maintaining standard 9am-5pm office hours.